Weyaaron/nvim-training/Readme.md

 - Install it using the plugin manager of your choice.
 Packer is tested, if any other fails, please open an issue.
 Pinning it to a fixed version is encouraged.
 - Run `:Training` to start a session.

-## Available tasks
+# Available tasks
 - Move to an absolute line
 - Move x lines relative to your cursor
 - Move to a mark

-## Some tasks currently in the pipeline but not yet supported on main
+# Some tasks currently in the pipeline but not yet supported on main
 - Window Management
 - Delete lines
-- ...
+- Delete words
+- Moving to line and a char in the buffer
+- Moving within a line

 # Goals
 - Ease of use.
 Starting a session should be seamless.
 The UI should not get in the way.